bcgov/sso-docs/docs/integrating-your-application/client-types.md

 ---
 sidebar_position: 1
+title: Client types
+description: Learn about various client types to choose from based on the security needs of your app.
 ---

-# Client types

---- Learn about various client types to choose from based on the security needs of your app.

 ### Client type confidential vs public